kevintpeng/Learn-Something-Every-Day/Software-Development-Concepts/Unix Commands.md

 Some      Test
 ```

+### source
+Evaluates the file (could be a shell script for example) following the command, as a list of commands, executed in current context.

+### builtin
+builtin commands are contained within the shell itself.
+Does not invoke another program.

 ### Find
 For finding files.
 Allows user to execute other commands on them.
 In the following cmd, `pattern` describes a glob pattern for finding files:
 ```sh